 …they entice unsteady souls.
 They have hearts trained in greed . . . the have followed the way of Balaam, the son of Beor, who loved gain from wrongdoing (verse 15).

 The reference to “enticing unsteady souls” illustrates that false prophets will take advantage of naïve people who gleefully accept pleasing to hear emotional words.
 Also, greed will be a primary motivation of false prophets.
-Now, most popular evangelical preachers make a pretty penny and their job brings them many benefits.
+Now, most popular evangelical preachers make a pretty penny and their job brings them many financial benefits.
 According to net worth research Joel Osteen, Rick Warren, Rob Bell, and Joseph Prince, all have a net worth of multi-millions with income levels in the $500,000 range.

 You won’t see this with Catholic priests.
 The lifestyle of a priest is not financially glamorous.
 Many priests have to take a vow of poverty.
 Those that don’t, make a meager wage – trust me I’ve seen a parish budget and know what a priest makes.
 Also, nuns and those of the religious orders live very simplistic lifestyles in which they are trained to detach themselves from money and material possessions.